pingcap/docs-dm/en/task-configuration-file-full.md

 # ----------- Instance configuration -----------
 mysql-instances:
   -
-    source-id: "mysql-replica-01"                                      # The `source-id` in source.toml
+    source-id: "mysql-replica-01"                                      # The `source-id` in source.toml.
     meta:                                                              # The position where the binlog replication starts when `task-mode` is `incremental` and the downstream database checkpoint does not exist.
 If the checkpoint exists, the checkpoint is used.

       binlog-name: binlog.000001